 The Power of Definition and Belief.
 In which my Whackadoodle student and I begin the second of fourteen lessons for navigating life, and rediscover how important it is to keep examining our definitions.
-If you have entered this story in the middle, click here for the prologue.
+If you have entered this story in the middle, click here for the table of contents.

 “So I have been thinking about how to introduce Episode Two: The Power of Definition and Belief into our Navigating a Whackadoodle World Series,” I said as she began packing up from our tutoring session.